cmusatyalab/PyEdgeSim/README.md

 3. Install and deploy the PyEdgeSim building blocks.
    Install kubernetes and helm and start a kubernetes cluster
    * Install the AdvantEDGE build tools; Build and deploy AdvantEDGE.
-   c.
-Get the OpenRTiST client and server.
+   * Get the OpenRTiST client and server.
-   d.
-Set up the simulation scenario.
+   * Set up the simulation scenario.
-   e.
-Set up the data management engine and visualization tools (InfluxDB and Grafana).
+   * Set up the data management engine and visualization tools (InfluxDB and Grafana).
-   f.
-Set up the automation engine
+   * Set up the automation engine

 4. Connect your OpenRTiST client to the server.